JulePralle/SDC_Term2_Project4_PID-Control/README.md

 ## Discussion
-Here I implemented a basic solution to maneuver the vehicle around the given track.
+I implemented a basic solution to maneuver the vehicle around the given track.
 I chose the hyperparameters of the PID-controller for steering with manual tuning and set the throttle value to a small constant value.

 To improve the outcome of the project, I would suggest the following steps:
 * use also PID-controller for the velocity (by controlling the throttle value)
 * use the twiddle method to tune the hyperparameters